retrohun/dwave-networkx/docs/topologies.rst

-.. _topologies:
+.. _graphs_topologies:

 ==========
 Topologies
 ==========

-Utilities for Zephyr, Pegasus, and Chimera topologies, including generating graphs, coordinate convertions, and more
+Utilities for Zephyr, Pegasus, and Chimera topologies, including utilities for generating graphs, coordinate conversions, and more.

 .. currentmodule:: dwave.graphs

-Graph generators
+Graph Generators
 ================

 Generators for the graphs (topologies) of D-Wave System QPUs.